Solar Energy Transformation Program (SETuP)

 SETuP has two key components:

 There are a number of ways in which solar may be used in community scale power generation.
-Most solar SETuP sites will be constructed so that power from the solar panels is fed into the local grid, with no ability to store additional power in batteries.
+Most solar SETuP sites are being constructed so that power from the solar panels is fed into the local grid, with no ability to store additional power in batteries.
 The new solar generation capacity is additional to the existing diesel generation at the powerhouse.
 As a result, the diesel generators will to do less work, resulting in 15% fuel savings.
-Nine megawatts (MW) of solar generation capacity will be integrated into 28 diesel power stations servicing remote Indigenous communities across the Territory.
-Due to the ambitious nature of the work in such remote settings, the program will be rolled out in instalments.
+Nine megawatts (MW) of solar generation capacity are being integrated into 25 diesel power stations servicing remote Indigenous communities across the Territory.
+Due to the ambitious nature of the work in such remote settings, the program is being rolled out in installments.

 Docker River (Kaltukatjara)